 Forthcoming 2017.
 ‘A complex matrix of identities: working intergenerationally with LGBTQ people’ in Minding the Knowledge Gap, edited by Sue Westwood and Andrew King (London: Routledge)

-Forthcoming 2016.
-‘Methods and approaches for working with trans and/ or non-binary young people’ in The Handbook of Youth Work Practice edited by Pam Alldred, Fiona Cullen et al (London: SAGE).
+Forthcoming 2017.
+‘Methods and approaches for working with trans and/ or non-binary young people in the UK’ in The Handbook of Youth Work Practice edited by Pam Alldred, Fiona Cullen et al (London: SAGE)

 2013.
 S. Busby and C. McNamara, ‘International collaborations: A Theatre for Social Justice project in the UK’, in Staging Social Justice: Collaborating to Create Activist Theatre, eds.
 N. Bowles and D. Nadon (Carbondale, IL: Southern Illinois University Press), pp. 174-185.